Jrachman/tensorflow-py3/README.md

 Developer: Julian Rachman (jmrachman at gmail dot com)

-Designed for heavy compuations using Tensorflow in Python 3.
+Designed for heavy computations using TensorFlow in Python 3.

 **Pre-built image**